Sud-ana/tcl_scripting/README.md

 - [ ] Create the framework for tcl script
   - [x] Create the case to accept the file as an argument and check it's a valid file
   - [x] Develop sections to auto-generate the output directory and file names
+  - [x] Develop the section to read the CLOCKs from the constraints file and format it into the SDC defined constraints
+  - [ ] Develop the section to read the INPUTs from the constraints file and format it into the SDC defined constraints
-  - [ ] Develop the section to read the CLOCKs from constraints file and format it into the SDC defined constraints
+  - [ ] Develop the section to read the OUTPUTs from the constraints file and format it into the SDC defined constraints
+  - [ ]

 ## Breakdown of tasks and creating UNIX function
 First we create a command that will execute the GUI.